Jakesmith648/Economic-Works-/README.md

-Study Title:

-The Impact of Minimum Wage Increases on Youth Employment: A Difference-in-Differences Econometric Analysis (U.S. States, 2010–2022)
+### The Impact of Minimum Wage Increases on Youth Employment: A Difference-in-Differences Econometric Analysis (U.S. States, 2010–2022)

 Overview

 This capstone research investigates whether increases in state-level minimum wages significantly affect youth employment rates (ages 16–24) across the United States.
 The study leverages real-world data and econometric modeling to assess if minimum wage policy changes lead to job displacement, job growth, or neutral outcomes for young workers—an issue central to contemporary labor market policy debates.

-Data and Sources
+### Data and Sources

 Youth Employment & Unemployment: Bureau of Labor Statistics (Local Area Unemployment Statistics)